Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Introduction

-Here we propose the Latent Point Process Model, or LPPM, to describe geographically distributed interaction events between pairs of entities.
+Here we formalize the missing label problem for spatial-temporal networks by introducing Latent Point Process Model, or LPPM, to describe geographically distributed interaction events between pairs of entities.
 LPPM assumes that interaction between each pair is governed by a spatial-temporal point process.
-In contrast to existing models, however, it allows a non-trivial generalization where certain attributes of those events are not fully observed.
+In contrast to existing models~\cite{NIPS2011_1106,pointprocess,PoissonNetwork,PoissonCascade}, however, it allows a non-trivial generalization where certain attributes of those events are not fully observed.
 Instead, they need to be inferred from available observations.
-To illustrate the problem, consider a sequence of events generated by $t$ temporal point processes; see Figure~\ref{fig:tworelation}.
+To illustrate the problem, consider a sequence of events generated by $M$ temporal point processes; see Figure~\ref{fig:tworelation}.
 Each sequence is generated via a non-homogenous and possibly history-dependent point process.
 The combined time series is a {\em marked} point process, where the mark, or the label, describes the component that generates the event.
 The observed data consists of the recorded events.
 However we assume that those labels are only partially observable, and need to be inferred from the observations.

 How well can one identify the label of a specific event based on limited observations?
 The answer depends on the nature of the process generating the events.
-For instance, if the events in Figure~\ref{fig:tworelation} are generated by a set of independent and homogenous Poisson processes with rates $\lambda_1< \lambda_2< \lambda_3$, then identification is not possible with better than random accuracy given by $\frac{\lambda_3}{\lambda_1+\lambda_2+\lambda_3}$.
+For instance, if the events in Figure~\ref{fig:tworelation} are generated by a set of independent and homogenous Poisson processes with intensities $\lambda_1< \lambda_2< \lambda_3$, then the identification accuracy is limited by $\frac{\lambda_3}{\lambda_1+\lambda_2+\lambda_3}$, i.e., all the unlabeled events are attributed to the process with the highest intensity.
 Luckily, most real-world processes describing human interactions demonstrate highly non-homogenous and history-dependent temporal patterns, suggesting that interaction events are not statistically independent, but exhibit non-trivial correlations~\cite{Barabasi2005,PhysRevE.81.035101}.
 To account for temporal correlations, here we augment LPPM with a model of {\em self-exciting point process} known as Hawkes process, which has been used previously in a number of applications.
 Furthermore, we use interaction-specific mixture distributions of spatial patterns of interactions to inform the inference problem.

 Learning and inference with LPPM constitutes inferring missing labels, predicting the timing and/or the source of the next event, and so on.
 Due to missing observations, exact inference and learning is intractable for even moderately large datasets.
 Toward this end, we develop an efficient algorithm for learning and inference based on the variational EM approach~\cite{Bernardo03thevariational}.
 We validate our model for both synthetic and real-world data.
 For the latter, we use two distinctly different datasets (1) data on inter-gang violence from Los Angeles Police Department; (2) User check-in data from Gowalla, which is a location based social networking service.
 Our results indicate that LPPM is better than baselines in both inference and prediction tasks.